fgka/milia/README.md

 Milia is a multi-tenanting gem for hosted Rails 3.2 applications which uses the devise gem for user authentication.

+## NOTE: This is a fork of the original milia: (https://github.com/dsaronin/milia)[https://github.com/dsaronin/milia]

+Please prefer to original to this one, since this an experiment.

 ## Basic concepts

 * should be transparent to the main application code